reactjs/ko.react.dev/beta/src/pages/learn/javascript-in-jsx-with-curly-braces.md

 ### Fix the mistake {/*fix-the-mistake*/}

-This code crashes with an error saying `Objects are not valid as a React child`:
+This code crashes with an error saying `Objects are not valid as a React child`

 <Sandpack>